 This tent is definitely a great value for the money.
 Just see what you have here and the amount of space it offers.
 I can fully recommend it to anybody.
 Note that the EVO series includes also the 4-person tent.

 You might want to compare this tent with its closest competitor, the Kelty Gunnison 2 With Footprint, the new 2017 version.
+Check also this dome style Eureka Suite Dream 2 tent which offers a lot of the protected area.

 Thank you for reading.
 Let me know if you have questions or comments, there is a comment box below.
 I wish you a pleasant day.